Using Lithium-Ion Batteries in Embedded Systems

 But how do we connect the second cell now?
 In series or parallel?
 If our electrical system requires e.g. 12 volts, then we can use some cells in series, which increases the voltage.
 The current is limited by the maximum of one cell according to the datasheet.
 Of course, you should use a DC/DC power converter for the defined input voltage level of the embedded system, which we will address in the next part of this blog post series.
 The voltage range between the charged and discharged battery pack will be higher with each additional cell.

 I propose that the battery voltage range be completely higher or lower than the input voltage of the system, hence exclusively use a buck or boost converter.
 The aim is to avoid a buck-boost topology, which is more complex and generally more expensive.
 Let us take a short example: Our system requires 3.3 volts and we have 1S1P (one serial, one parallel) cell solution.
 The voltage range will be between 2.5 and 4.2 volts for a common 18650 cell.
-At lower battery values than 3.3 volts, we have to boost the system voltage, while at lower battery voltage we need a buck converter.
+At lower battery values than 3.3 volts, we have to boost the system voltage, while at higher battery voltage we need a buck converter.
 This is what we want to prevent.
 Therefore, how about putting two cells in series?

 What happens when we connect one fully charged and one fully discharged cell in series?
 We can’t charge or discharge the pack anymore without violating the voltage constraints!
 This has to be avoided by mounting cells at the same SoC to a battery pack.
 Through its lifespan, the cells can mature differently.
 This means the cells in a battery pack can get different SoC.
 Therefore, we need cell balancing during its lifetime to keep the same overall SoC.
 There is active and passive cell balancing, wherein the passive method the energy is burned in resistors.
 Active balancing keeps the energy by reloading from one to another cell.